AIS is a development NGO with a human-centered approach that has been supporting vulnerable people in Equatorial Africa since 1983.

 • Health defined as a state of physical and social well-being

-• Professional development as an essential component
+• Education and professional development as an essential component

 AIS actions focus on the most underprivileged people of Africa